 My name is Nadine Ross and I'm the proud mother of 4 beautiful daughters.
 They have taught me so much, from the moment they were conceived to this day.
 They have always and continue to give me the strength to follow my dreams of generating positive change for their futures.
-These young girls and future mothers, inspire me every day to educate women about their choices when it comes to their births.
+These young people and future parents, inspire me every day to educate about their choices when it comes to their births.

-Now as a certified birth & postpartum Doula and Placenta Arts Specialist, I strive to provide informed choices to all my clients and help them begin their journey as parents without regrets and with confidence.
-I educate, support, and help women connect with their instincts, their bodies and their babies.
-Being able to support families during such a special time in their lives is both a passion and an honour.
+Now as a Certified Birth & Postpartum Doula, and Placenta Arts Specialist, I help my clients seek informed choices and guide them so they can begin their journey as parents without regrets and with confidence.
+I educate, support, and help parents connect with their instincts, their bodies and their babies.
+Being able to support families during such a special time in their lives is both a passion and an privilege.

 "Thanks for following up.
 Everything is going really well I have been taking the pills and I'm finding they are really helping with my milk supply.
 I also have so much more energy than I did with my first son.
 I actually feel better than I did when I was pregnant.
 I was much more tired then."

 "Just wanted to thank you for the pills.

 What a difference from my first pregnancy in terms of energy and mood!"